 Important Dates for the Hathand family

 This web page shows only a small excerpt of our Hathand research.
-Another 243 words (17 lines of text) covering the years 1066, 1540, 1591, 1583, 1658, 1621, 1622, 1624, 1625, 1628, 1629, 1640, 1682, 1674, 1605, 1670, 1632 and 1706 are included under the topic Early Hathand History in all our PDF Extended History products and printed products wherever possible.
+Another 122 words (9 lines of text) covering the years 1066, 1540, 1591, 1583, 1658, 1621, 1622, 1624, 1625, 1628, 1629, 1640, 1682, 1674, 1605, 1670, 1632 and 1706 are included under the topic Early Hathand History in all our PDF Extended History products and printed products wherever possible.

 Hathand Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Hathand include Hatton, Hattons, Hattyn, Hattins, Hattans and others.

 Early Notables of the Hathand family (pre 1700)

 Another 51 words (4 lines of text) are included under the topic Early Hathand Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hathand family to Ireland

 Some of the Hathand family moved to Ireland, but this topic is not covered in this excerpt.

 Another 70 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.